 If you’re considering becoming either an HVAC technician or an electrician, you might be wondering what the difference between an electrician vs. an HVAC technician is.
-This post provides you with everything you need to know about the two careers and introduces you to the Heating, Ventalation and Air Conditioning (HVAC) Program and Electrician Technician Programs that UEI College offers.
+This post provides you with everything you need to know about the two careers and introduces you to the HVAC Program and Electrician Technician Programs that UEI College offers.

 Before we dive into the differences between the two career choices, if you’re interested in becoming an HVAC Technician or an Electrician Technician and you don’t want to go to a four-year college to earn a degree, consider enrolling in UEI’s Career Training Programs.
 UEI provides an Electrician Training Program as well as an HVAC Training Program.
 The great thing about the programs is that you can complete the program and earn your diploma in as few as 10 months, placing you on a fast track to beginning a new career.

 HVAC Technician vs Electrician: What Are the Differences?

 Before diving into the differences and similarities between Electrician Technicians and HVAC Technicians, let’s explore what each career is about.

 An HVAC Technician is a skilled professional tasked with installing, repairing, and maintaining heating, air conditioning, and ventilation systems that control air quality and temperature in residential and commercial buildings.
 HVAC systems control the temperature, humidity level, and air quality inside homes and buildings, allowing occupants to feel comfortable and breathe good quality air.

 Although HVAC technicians are trained to install, maintain, and repair HVAC and refrigeration systems, some choose to specialize in either installing, maintaining, or repairing one type of several types of HVAC systems.
 Let’s explore some of the duties and responsibilities of HVAC Technicians.